-If your eyes get wide and you smile with memories of sweet delectable coconut creamy goodness filling your head, you’re probably from or have at least spent a considerable amount of time in the great city of Philadelphia.
+Do your eyes get wide as you smile with memories of sweet delectable coconut creamy goodness filling your head?
+If so, you’re probably from or have at least spent a considerable amount of time in the great city of Philadelphia.

 Introducing: VEGAN Irish Potatoes *choirs of angels singggggg*

 What are these “Irish Potatoes”?

 As you may have guessed by now, Irish potatoes are a Philadelphia St Patrick’s Day tradition.
 Traditionally, they are little balls of cream cheese, butter, shredded coconut, and powdered sugar.